AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.9.md

 ## What else is new?

--	Removed the **History** tool from the Stingray Editor.
+-	We have removed the **History** tool from the Stingray Editor.
 You can view the list of actions executed and undo/redo actions in the Particle Editor or the Texture Manager.

 [Return to top](#top)